The ceremony's place in Costa Rica

 And suddenly the day came.
 I spent some time on the beach alone, meditating, before going to the Finca.
 The place is beautiful, in the middle of the Caribbean jungle.
 The way until the space – in between papaya, coco, and bamboo – calmed me down.
 The guide greeted me and I directly felt welcome.
 Then eventually my friend came, followed by people also coming for the first time.

 After choosing a bed for the night (we would be sleeping in the jungle yiha!) and doing some rapé, we all got one cup of Aya.
 I went to my bed, put myself comfortably, relaxed, and then… Nothing!
 I heard people starting to cry, vomiting, and moving a lot.
 And I wasn’t feeling anything at all!
-Two hours later the guide came to me and gave me a second cup, the effect has been immediate.
+Two hours later the guide came to me and gave me a second cup, the effects were immediate.

 It is hard to describe the feeling… It is different from anything else I have been experiencing.
 I sensed big waves of energy, and warmth going through my body.
 I experienced heaviness and couldn’t stand up.
 I perceived my all being vibrating.
 I felt good, I was loved and protected.
 I knew that everything is gonna be alright.
 People close to me were coming to my mind, like my twin brother and some close friends.
 Also, I understood some repeating patterns that aren’t nourishing my personal growth and I have to let go.
 Like stopping waiting for people or for a moment/situation to do things I wanna do.